 In stage 4 the designers create a very simple prototype of the few ideas that they have chosen to move forward with.
 A prototype can be anything that the audience can interact with, from a sketch to a cardboard model.
 The goal here is to share the prototype with the target audience, get their feedback, and build in their suggestions.
 By starting with a low-cost prototype the designers avoid investing a lot of time and money and also minimize the risk of going too far down the wrong path.

 Start Small: Once you have identified 2-3 career options your goal is to get a taste of what they are like in order to see if it would be something that you want to do.
 Your version of building a simple prototype would be to set up an informational interview with someone in that field, find a mentor, volunteer, take a class in that subject, go to a workshop, or attend an industry conference.
 Do whatever you can to gain some real world insight into the careers you have chosen that goes beyond just reading an article or thinking about them.
 Through each prototype activity you will learn about the pros and cons of each field and will be able to make educated decisions about how to move forward.

 Stage 5 is a continuation of stage 4 where the designers incorporate feedback from the target audience, narrow down the prototype choices, and test different variables in order to improve on the product or service that will eventually be taken to market.

 Validate: Testing out your career choices allows you to validate your assumptions about what you think you want and what might be a good fit.
 It is also a way to challenge any limiting beliefs you have about what career options might be unrealistic or beyond your capabilities.

-If you would like to go deeper with using design thinking principles to help you find the right career, then send me your email and I will send you my Career Design Thinking worksheet with questions to help you move through each of the five stages.
+If you would like to go deeper with using design thinking principles to help you find the right career, then download the Career Design Guide with questions to help you move through each of the five stages.